SamitHuang/vllm-omni-model/model_executor_design.md

 #### Model Configuration
+> Adaptations for diffusers model config parsing.
+Model developers can ignore this section.

-As discussed in [model-initialization-and-registration](#model-initialization-and-registration), we need to 1. modify the `get_config()` method to load diffusers model config and override the `ModelConfig` class to use the registered diffusion model.
+As discussed in [model-initialization-and-registration](#model-initialization-and-registration), we need to modify the `get_config()` method to load diffusers model config and override the `ModelConfig` class to use the registered diffusion model.

 - `get_config`